 Cyberbullying is highly varied and hard to define.
-Pparents can no longer count on seeing the tell-tale physical signs of bullying - a black eye, bloody lip or torn clothes.
+Parents can no longer count on seeing the tell-tale physical signs of bullying - a black eye, bloody lip or torn clothes.
 But the damage done by cyber bullies is no less real, and can be infinitely more painful.

 At its core, it is sending or posting derogatory or hateful material on the Internet with the intent to harm another.
 Cyberbullying can be defamatory to a group, a team, a race or target a single victim.
-Bullies employ any or all cyber communications, including posts to social networking sites, chat rooms, email, instant messaging and blogs, to harass, threaten, spread lies or distribute embarrassing pictures.
+Bullies employ any or all cyber communications, including posts to social networking sites, texting, chat rooms, email, instant messaging and blogs, to harass, threaten, spread lies or distribute embarrassing pictures.
 The Internet gives bullies a worldwide audience for taunting their victims while maintaining some anonymity.

 Cyberbullying Tips for Parents (Cyberbullying Research Center, 2014):

 Make sure your school has Internet Safety educational programming in place.
 This should not solely cover the threat of sexual predators, but also how to prevent and respond to online peer harassment, interact wisely through social networking sites, and engage in responsible and ethical online communications.

 Educate your children about appropriate Internet-based behaviors.
 Explain to them the problems that can be created when technology is misused (e.g., damaging their reputation, getting in trouble at school or with the police).

 Model appropriate technology usage.
 Don't harass or joke about others while online, especially around your children.
 Don't text while driving.
 Your kids are watching and learning.